75+ Incredible Cryptocurrency Statistics (2023)

 66% of Americans say they have no interest in cryptocurrency (CivicScience)

 Despite crypto’s meteoric rise, most Americans aren’t ready to start using it any time soon.
-In fact, less than 20% has a positive opinion of crypto in a recent CivicScience poll.
+In fact, less than 20% have a positive opinion of crypto in a 2021 CivicScience poll.
 5% say they’re invested in and enjoy crypto while 7% say they plan on investing in the future.

 Quick-service and casual dining restaurants are more likely to accept crypto payments than any other business (Statista)

 A Statista survey of 21,941 companies found that 1,904 quick-service and casual dining restaurants had either cryptocurrency ATMs or accepted crypto as a payment method.
-Rounding out the top 5 were accommodation, IT services, public ATMs, and convenience stores and gas stations.
+Rounding out the top 5 were accommodation, IT services, public ATMs, convenience stores, and gas stations.

 Retail, grocery, and luxury goods sellers are the most likely to accept crypto payments (Statista)